 401k plans have become as common as carrying a cell phone.
-It seems like everyone has one, or of form of it anyway.
+It seems like everyone has one, or a form of it anyway.

-For those that aren’t familiar with exactly what they have, here is what a 401k actually does for you, then look at some 401k alternatives.
+For those that aren’t familiar with exactly what they have, here is what a 401k actually does for you:

 1. Defers taxes – Instead of paying taxes today, you can postpone those taxes to a later date.